TGAC/COPO-documentation/help/faq.rst

          <br>

    #.
-Click the |profile-components-button| button attached to the created profile.
+Click the |profile-components-button| button attached to the created profile then, the
+      |samples-component-button| in the popup dialog to navigate to the **Samples** web page.

       * See the :ref:`accessing-samples-web-page` section for additional information.